 Botanical Name: Aesculus glabra ‘J.N.
 Select’

-The Early Glow Buckeye is an improved cultivar of the Ohio Buckeye (Aesculus glabra).
-It is an enduring and beautiful, small or medium sized, deciduous shade tree that provides interest through the seasons.
+The Early Glow Buckeye (Aesculus glabra ‘J.N.
+Select’) is an improved cultivar of the Ohio Buckeye (Aesculus glabra).
+It is an enduring and beautiful, small or medium sized deciduous shade tree that provides interest through the seasons.

 The Early Glow Buckeye grows to a height of 40-50 feet tall and 20-30 feet wide.
 The canopy has a rounded or oval shape with a strong central leader and wide open branching.

-This buckeye is also known as Aesculus glabra ‘J.N.
-Select.’
-Its foliage is superior to that of the Ohio Buckeye, as it shows excellent resistance to leaf scorch and leaf blotch.
+The foliage of this cultivar is superior to the Ohio Buckeye, as it shows excellent resistance to leaf scorch and leaf blotch.
 This means that the handsome, dark green, palmately compound leaves will hold their deep color throughout the spring and summer.
 Another improvement from the Ohio Buckeye is the radiant orange and red fall color this tree presents.

 It should be noted that all parts of this tree are poisonous, so it should not be planted where livestock or other animals can graze on it.